 GeneCards Summary for LIG4 Gene

 LIG4 (Ligase IV, DNA, ATP-Dependent) is a Protein Coding gene.
-Diseases associated with LIG4 include lig4 syndrome and dna ligase iv deficiency.
+Diseases associated with LIG4 include lig4 syndrome and dubowitz syndrome.
 Among its related pathways are Disease and Chks in Checkpoint Regulation.
 GO annotations related to this gene include protein C-terminus binding and DNA ligase activity.
 An important paralog of this gene is LIG3.